Learn everything you need to know to vote

 - How to Vote

 When you arrive at the polling place, you will be asked to present one of the seven (7) acceptable forms of photo identification, unless you are a voter with a permanent exemption on your voter registration certificate.
-If you have not been able to obtain a form of acceptable photo identification and you have a reasonable impediment or difficulty to obtaining a form of acceptable photo identification, you may present one of the supporting forms of identification and execute a Reasonable Impediment Declaration.
+If you do not possess a form of acceptable photo identification and you cannot obtain one due to a reasonable impediment, you may present one of the supporting forms of identification and execute a Reasonable Impediment Declaration.
 The election official will ask if you have moved and then ask you to sign the list of people who have voted in the precinct.
 Depending on the type of election – local, statewide, national, or combination – you will be handed:

 - A paper ballot on which you will select your choices and which will be counted by hand;